Wrightia natalensis

 Wrightia natalensis grows as a small to medium-sized deciduous tree.
 Its fragrant flowers feature a creamy yellow corolla.
 Fruit is dark green and carried in pods up to 32 cm in length.
 Habitat is dry woodland and scrub forest from sea-level to 1000 m altitude.
-W. natalensis is native to Zimbabwe, Mozambique, Eswatini and South Africa.
+Wrightia natalensis is native to Zimbabwe, Mozambique, Eswatini and South Africa (KwaZulu-Natal, Limpopo, Mpumalanga).